-An elite rebounding defender with silky skills, Rob (more widely recognised as Bob) became a legend of the game and the Western Bulldog Football Club through his versatility, leadership and dedication over his 312 game career.
+An elite rebounding defender with silky skills, Bob Murphy became a legend of the game and the Western Bulldogs Football Club through his leadership and dedication over his 312 game career.

 Drafted to the Western Bulldogs in 1999, Murphy debuted in 2000 and earned a string of accolades in his early years including a Rising Star Nomination, International Rules selection, and club awards recognising him as one of the Bulldogs best up and coming players.

 In 2015 Murphy found career best form, earning his first All Australian selection, returning to the leadership group, and ultimately being named captain ahead of the 2015 season.
 He was not only named AFLPA Captain of the year by his peers in his inaugural year as captain for the Western Bulldogs, but also selected and nominated as Captain of the All-Australian side of 2015, becoming the first ever player to have collected both honours in the same season.
 2016 was a year filled with utter heartbreak and total elation.
 Murphy sustained a season-ending ACL injury in April, unbeknown to him at the time, his team would go on to win a drought breaking premiership in September that year.
 Murphy always the leader, showed his class throughout, earning him a place in the heart of not just the Bulldogs faithful, but footy fans across the country.
 Murphy played the last of his 312 games in 2017, and his unique character and dedication throughout his 17 year career earned him the unofficial title of the heart and soul of the Western Bulldogs.